coderefinery/mma/_episodes/03-pybind11.md

 objectives:
   - Unit testing and prototyping of C++ code.
 keypoints:
-  - pybind11 is the way to go to interface C++11 with Python.
+  - pybind11 is the recommended tool to interface C++11 with Python.
 ---

 ## Example